 - 24/7 Customer Service

 Customers expect quick responses to their inquiries.
-For nearly 40% of consumers, they expect a reply within 60 minutes.
+Nearly 40% of consumers expect a reply within 60 minutes.
 The other 60% expect a reply within one day.
-(Source) Are you able to respond fast enough (including weekends)?
+(Source) Are you able to respond fast enough (including on weekends)?
 If not, a customer support chatbot (with a message stating the inquiry was received and will be responded to shortly) may help.

 - Schedule Posts

 One of the most common ways to automate your social media marketing is through pre-scheduling posts.
 This allows you to keep a consistent posting schedule while reducing the time spent on each post.

 Determine what metrics matter most to you and have them sent to you weekly or monthly.
 This will keep you up-to-date on the latest without effort.

 When deciding how to automate your social media marketing, there are a lot of options out there.
 Here are some things that you should not automate: